 Photo: Active Health

 Getting enough sleep is crucial for optimising the learning process and more importantly, for both your short-term and long-term health.
 The hours of sleep recommended by the National Sleep Foundation for children is 9-11 hours, 8-10 hours for teenagers, 7-9 hours for adults and 7-8 hours for seniors.
-If you’re having trouble tossing and turning at night, the FREE expert-led Sleep Clinics offered by Active Health could be the answer to your sleeping woes!
-The Active Health Experts at our clinics are always ready to help.
+If you’re having trouble tossing and turning at night, speak to our coaches to address your sleeping woes.